-We are in our 45th year of singing and recording gospel music.
+We are heading into our 50th year of singing and recording gospel music.
 We are an Iowa based ministry comprised of two families, Dave and Jan McSpadden have three children and Don and Vikki Hunt have three children.
 Jan and Vikki are sisters.
 Our six children spent their growing up years singing with the Gateways on the road.
 Each of them began singing on stage around age two.
 All six of our children walk with the Lord and busy themselves in their own ministries!
 And now there are nine gateway grandchildren and one more on the way January of '09.

 Our singing ministry started...